Akhilesh0013/strato-cloud-iam-dashboard/README.md

 ---

 ## Design decisions and tradeoffs

-**Why compute days in Go instead of React?**
-The day counts need to reflect today's date, not the date the data was written.
-Doing it server-side in `buildUser()` means the frontend never has to think about date math, it just receives numbers and renders them.
-It also means the business logic lives in one place.

-**Why hardcode the data instead of using a database?**
-The scope of the assignment is about the API contract and the frontend rendering, not data persistence.
-In a real system this would call something like AWS IAM `ListUsers` or hit a database.
-Using a hardcoded slice in `data.go` keeps the focus where it belongs and makes the project easy to run without any external dependencies.

 **Why put `stalePassword` and `inactiveUser` flags on the API response?**
 I could have had React check `daysSincePasswordChange > 365` itself, but that would spread the threshold logic across both the frontend and backend.
 Keeping it in `buildUser()` means if the thresholds ever change, there's only one place to update.